GonzaloHirsch/gonzalohirsch.com/content/blog/cracking-the-aws-solutions-architect-associate-certification.md

     alt: 'Illustration with the text "How to crack the AWS Solutions Architect Associate certification"'
     width: 1200
     height: 630
+faq:
+    - question: 'What is the AWS Solutions Architect Associate certification?'
+      answer: 'The AWS Solutions Architect, at an associate level, is a certification that AWS offers for individuals with some experience in AWS technology or other cloud services.
+Although it might not be impossible to achieve if you have no prior experience with any cloud provider, I recommend you have at least some hands-on experience with one cloud provider.
+The main objective is to prove that you have the knowledge and skills in cloud architecture design using AWS services.
+They require you to distinguish their services, determine when to use one over the other and build highly-available, scalable, and secure architectures.
+It is the perfect way to showcase your AWS competence and familiarity.
+Especially when compared to the AWS Certified Cloud Practitioner and the AWS professionals certifications, where the associate exam lies in between the difficulty curve.'
+    - question: 'How did I get certified?'
+      answer: '<p>I got my AWS Solutions Architect certification on January 2023.
+I started studying and practicing one month before taking the exam.</p><p>As part of my degree, I attended a Cloud Computing course at university.
+During this course, we used AWS Educate as the platform to get all the knowledge about AWS services.
+This platform had two main advantages, the first one being that the content was easily digestible, and the second one was the AWS Management Console Simulator.</p><p>To practice, I bought practice exams from Udemy, which were definitely worth it.
+They include six practice exams, 390 questions in total.
+It is the perfect certification training material.
+All this practice material is more than enough for your AWS certification training.
+I recommend you practice the exams until you consistently get an 80% or more score each time.</p><p>As part of my study material, I created a set of notes from where I would study everything.
+It has all the contents from the AWS Educate course, FAQs, and User Guides I read.
+Besides, it has a directory with all the services included in the Certified Solutions Architect exam.</p>'
 # tags: []
 ---